discovery-unicamp/ale-exercise-book/src/ch06-04-image-on-canvas.md

 Your program must read a file called "image.pgm" that will be in the same directory as the executable file.
 The _syscall_ open can be used to open the file (an example is shown at the [Notes and Tips](#notes-and-tips) section)

-Some examples of PGM images can be found on this site: [PGMB Files - Binary Portable Gray Map Graphics Files](https://people.sc.fsu.edu/~jburkardt/data/pgmb/pgmb.html)
+Some examples of PGM images can be found on this site: [PGMB Files - Binary Portable Gray Map Graphics Files](https://people.sc.fsu.edu/~jburkardt/data/pgmb/pgmb.html).
+Smaller examples are also availabe [here](https://github.com/discovery-unicamp/ale-exercise-book/tree/main/reference_code/ch06-04).

 ### Output